 45% of people spend over 1 hour each week watching promotional videos on Facebook.
 92% of people share videos they like.
 51% of marketers say video gets the best ROI.

 Videos on social media get 1,200% more shares than text only and text-image combined.
-87% of digital marketers are using video because it works.
+87% of digital marketers are using this ad format because video views draw in more leads.

 They say a picture is worth a thousand words.
 So a video is worth about a thousand pictures.
 Videos help you impart a general impression and relay a message very quickly, often within seconds.